cesarsotovalero/cesarsotovalero.github.io/_posts/2021-04-05-enhance-your-readme-with-asciinema.md

 I have used this method to add a terminal screencast in the `README.md` of [DepClean](https://github.com/castor-software/depclean) (one of my tools), so that the users can easily grasp its basic usage.

-# Insert the recording in a website
+# Insert the Recording in a Website

 To use asciinema on the browser, use the [asciinema-player](https://github.com/asciinema/asciinema-player).
 You will need `asciinema-player.css` and `asciinema-player.js`.
 You can download the latest version of these files [here](https://github.com/asciinema/asciinema-player/releases).